Expand your field of study—and your comfort zone

 Hokie Storm Chasers go after the ultimate field experience

 Every spring, Hokies have the opportunity to learn about severe weather forecasting by traveling across the Great Plains to intercept severe/tornadic thunderstorms and collect data.
-In 2018, the team was joined by CNRE alumna Kathryn Prociv, a weather producer at NBC News.
+CNRE alumna Kathryn Prociv, a weather producer at NBC News, often joins the Virginia Tech team for a portion of the chase.
 You can follow the storm chasers on Facebook and Twitter.

 Put your skills to the test in Wildlife Field Techniques

 Other classes that take you into the field

 Some of your major classes will have field experiences that are built into the curriculum.
 You’ll learn about core concepts and ideas, and essential tools and technology.
 Then you’ll get the chance to work on projects that let you put the skills and knowledge you’ve learned into practice.
 Below is a sampling of these courses:

 - In Green Building Systems, you’ll learn the concepts of building green and then take on projects like designing and building sustainable housing units.